-- During CAPTURE-DR, the current inputs to the core logic from the system are captured in the input cells. - During SHIFT-DR, this captured data is shifted out while a new serial test pattern is scanned in, thus applying known values on the outputs of the core. - During UPDATE-DR, the value shifted into the data bus D[31:0] scan cells appears on the outputs.
-For all other outputs, the value appears as the data is shifted round.
+- During CAPTURE-DR, the current inputs to the core logic from the system are captured in the input cells. - During SHIFT-DR, this captured data is shifted out while a new serial test pattern is scanned in, thus applying known values on the outputs of the core. - During UPDATE-DR, the value shifted into the scan cells appears on the outputs.

-Note --- During RUN-TEST-IDLE, the core is not clocked
+--- Note ---- During RUN-TEST-IDLE, the core is not clocked.